Solafune-Inc/solafune-tools/docs/STAC_download.md

-# STAC Download and Sentinel-2 Imagery
+# STAC Download on Sentinel-2 Data

 A one-shot command exists to make a cloudless mosaic given a daterange and area of interest.
 Before running this function, create a Dask server and client.
 This function uses lazy chunked xarray Dataarrays which can (and should) be processed in parallel.
 The simplest way to do so is to open a Jupyter notebook and paste the following code into it.
 If you call this from within a python script, you need to put it under a ` if __name__ == "__main__":` block to work.